legumeinfo/datastore-specifications/PROTOCOLS/ds_souschef_prep_examples/README.md

 We have handled these by renaming features relative to the gene ID (e.g. mRNA LOC131625884.1 for gene LOC131625884) and by separating the annotation into two files -- one with coding elements and one with noncoding elements.

+The notes_glyma.NARO_collection.sh is for a set of 11 assemblies and annotations, so has some additional shell loops that are specific to this job.
+Also - as of January 2025, this is the first of these notest that are applied in the Ceres HPC (USDA SciNet).

 <a href="NCBI_GenBank/notes_arast.V10309.gnm1.ann1.sh">NCBI_GenBank/notes_arast.V10309.gnm1.ann1.sh</a><br>
 <a href="NCBI_GenBank/notes_tripr.HEN17-A07.gnm1.ann1.sh">NCBI_GenBank/notes_tripr.HEN17-A07.gnm1.ann1.sh</a><br>
 <a href="NCBI_GenBank/notes_vicvi.HV-30.gnm1.ann1.sh">NCBI_GenBank/notes_vicvi.HV-30.gnm1.ann1.sh</a>
+<a href="NCBI_GenBank/notes_glyma.NARO_collection.sh>NCBI_GenBank/notes_glyma.NARO_collection.sh</a>

 ## Phytozome